statds/ids-s22/notes/docs/GMM.md

 ### Prediction

-If we have some new data, we can use `Kmean.predict` to predict which Gaussian they belong to.
+If we have some new data, we can use `GMM.predict` to predict which Gaussian they belong to.

 ```{code-cell} ipython3
 sample_test=np.array([[5.0, 3.0],[7.0,4.0]])